-Jury out in Cardiff 'love rival' death crash trial - BBC News
+'Love rival' crash death woman guilty

 Sophie Taylor, 22, died when her car hit a block of flats in Adamsdown, Cardiff, in August 2016.

-Cardiff Crown Court heard her BMW crashed while being followed by Melissa Pesticcio, 23, and her ex-boyfriend in separate cars.
+The jury heard Ms Taylor's BMW crashed while being followed by Melissa Pesticcio, 23, and her ex-boyfriend Michael Wheeler, 22, in separate cars.

-She also denies causing serious injury by dangerous driving and two charges of dangerous driving.

-Miss Taylor was allegedly pursued through the streets of Cardiff by both Miss Pesticcio and Michael Wheeler, 22.

-Matthew Cobbe, prosecuting, said Miss Pesticcio was the lead pursuing vehicle for most of the alleged late-night chase and urged the jury to find her guilty.
+Matthew Cobbe, prosecuting, said Pesticcio was the lead pursuing vehicle for most of the late-night chase and urged the jury to find her guilty.

 He said: "In her rear view mirror, Sophie Taylor would have seen Melissa Pesticcio for 70% of the journey.